arzaanmirza/The_Great_Filter/README.md

 The Great Filter - A new way to consume news.

-A newsfeed showing you all the major issues relating to natural disasters and climate change.
+A newsfeed showing you all the major issues relating to natural disasters and climate change from only trusted news sources.

 Website: https://thegreatfilter.herokuapp.com/